Last week, I wrote about How to Hold a Ladies’ Working Brunch (For The Ambitious Yet Leisurely!)

 I have some practical suggestions, but please, allow me to tell a tale — and oh, what a tale it will be!

 A few weeks ago, I went to a seminar about coaching.
 (Much of the “life coaching” industry is a scam or pyramid scheme.
 Some of it isn’t.
-I view it as part of my life mission to cut the crap and bring interested parties something productive and positive but also based on logic, science, and the stringing of thoughts together in a linear manner.)
+I view it as part of my life mission to cut the crap and bring interested parties something productive and positive but also consistent with science and the stringing of thoughts together in a linear manner.)
 I knew this event wasn’t going to go well when we were all asked to stand, “mingle,” and ask each other this question:

 “What makes your heart sing?”